doomcat/Comic-Book-Maker-Project/README.txt

 (Code by Owain Jones, Dean Allen and Matthew Hathaway)
 -----

-The app can be ran from bin/Run.javac
-And the source is in src/
+The app can be ran in its JAR form by running comicbookmaker.jar The app can also be ran from bin/Run.class (java bin/Run) And the source is in src/

 Put assets (images to drag and drop onto canvas) in assets folder.